melindahiggins2000/A_Series_of_R_Workshops/workshop2/part2.md

 ## IMPORT data from a SPSS file in SAV format

 In order to read datafiles from SPSS, other statistical software, and many other datafile types.
 To see detailed info look at help for the `foreign` package.
-Run the following code:
+Remember to `install.packages("foreign")` and load the package using `library(foreign)`.
+Run the following code to see details on this package and all the formats supported:

 ```
 help(package = "foreign")
 ```
 We will use this package to read in an SPSS datafile in the SAV format.
 The function we will use is `read.spss()`.
 See more detailed information on the various options by running `help(read.spss)`.
-For now we will specify the filename and tell the function to make sure the file is output as a data frame object.
+For now we will specify the filename and tell the function to make sure the file is output as a data frame object using the `to.data.frame` option set to `TRUE`.

 ```r